 Tips for Making Strawberry Marshmallow Angel Cake

-- Use a large serrated knife to slice cake into 3 layers.
+- Use a large serrated bread knife to slice cake into 3 layers.

 - Add a little sugar to the strawberries when mashing to help extract the juices.